Population: 4,543,111

 Part-time online students: Number of WMA completed credits x Applicable WMA Per Credit Rate (p.
 30)

-The WMA for 2021-22 was based on enrollment data from the 2020-21 school year.
-In addition to the WMA funding of students from within the boundary of the school authority, the 2021-22 funding manual added a section related to funding for students from other school authorities throughout the province.
-Funding for these students were provided based on the number of non-primary registrations by out of district students as of the September count day multiplied by the distance education non-primary rate.
-Finally, the 2021-22 funding manual provided for a grant program that school authorities could apply to support new online education programs that focused on students from outside of that school authority.
+The WMA is based on enrollment data from the previous school year.
+In addition to the WMA funding of students from within the boundary of the school authority, the funding manual added a section related to funding for students from other school authorities throughout the province.
+Funding for these students was provided based on the number of non-primary registrations by out of district students as of the September count day multiplied by the distance education non-primary rate.
+Finally, the funding manual provided for a grant program that school authorities can apply to support new online education programs that focused on students from outside of that school authority.

 Finally, during the 2017-18 school year Alberta Education changed the terminology for a program that consists of two parts (i.e., where the school-authority is responsible for the student’s education program, and where the parent is responsible for their child’s education program) from blended program to “shared responsibility” program.
 This change allowed the province to become more aligned with the current e-learning nomenclature.
 At present, Alberta Education does not have an official definition for blended learning.